Myoldmopar/common-pipe-redo/README.md

 Common Pipe Overhaul
 ====================

-I have a deliverable to do some form of overhaul of the common pipe simulation for EnergyPlus plants.
+There is a deliverable to do some form of overhaul of the common pipe simulation for EnergyPlus plants.
 This repo will contain lots of files related to this work.
 My plan is to:

 - Get some folks feedback on the existing model
 - Make up a ton of test files to evaluate what works and what doesn't